noisefloors/www/content/blog/2020/dark-mode/index.md

 It's time to dive into code.
 During this exercise, we will do the following:

-1. Detect whether a visitor has set their preferred color-scheme

-As of this post, all major operating systems (including Linux) allow choosing light or dark interface variants, which is then [exposed in CSS as the `prefers-color-scheme` media feature][css-color-scheme].
+* **Detect if a user has set their preferred color scheme.** All major operating systems (including Linux) allow choosing light or dark interface variants, which is then [exposed in CSS][css-color-scheme] as the `prefers-color-scheme` media feature.

-2. Render a default theme based on the user's global preference
+* **Render a default theme based on the user's global preference.** It's totally okay to default to light colors, but if a user has manually set their preferences, we should use them.

-Whether the user has set preferences for light or dark, we should present options for both.
-Many website

-3. Allow visitors to override operating system configuration

-Since accesibility is a very personal concern, we shouldn't require changing operating system preferences.
-Instead, we should let users manually override theme defaults, locally storing their choice to be loaded on the next visit.
+* **Allow visitors to override operating system configuration.** Since accessibility is a very personal concern, we shouldn't require changing operating system preferences to make our site readable.
+Instead, we should let visitors manually override theme and operating system configuration, locally storing their choice to be loaded on the next visit.

 [designshack]: https://designshack.net/articles/trends/designing-for-dark-mode/
 [dark-mode-requirements]: https://css-tricks.com/lets-say-you-were-going-to-write-a-blog-post-about-dark-mode/